Hyundai Kona Electric review and buyer's guide

-Here’s everything you need to know about choosing, using and charging Hyundai’s new all-electric Kona small SUV.
-Are you finally ready to leave internal combustion behind entirely..?
+Here’s everything you need to know about choosing, using and charging Hyundai’s all-electric Kona small SUV.
+Are you finally ready to leave internal combustion behind entirely?

 The new Kona Electric promises (on paper) to be a bristling little city machine, with the latest features in a reliable, practical - and even somewhat affordable - five-seat small SUV.
 But is it?

-Let’s run through what you can expect from the new Kona Electric, and see if they’ve created a much more appealing product that is enough to entice you away from the ritual of fossil fuel dependence.
+Let’s run through what you can expect from the Kona Electric, and see if they’ve created a much more appealing product that is compelling enough to entice you away from fossil fuel and its competitors.

 What was so great about the first Kona EV was the fact Hyundai didn’t cut corners, unlike some carmakers.
 (Looking at you, Nissan Leaf.)